 4. Information Systems Manager

 An information systems manager, also known as an IT manager, is responsible for the effective operation of computer systems as well as all related applications and hardware and software devices.
 They assess a company’s computer needs and work to meet those needs.
+You can attend a coding bootcamp in Denver, or other major Colorado cities to gain the skills you need to work in IT.

 5. Aerospace Engineer